DaviesCentreInformatics/frontiergenetics2020/README.md

 This script imported the blast results of Babesia ovata (GBE63528.1) against the six species genomes.
 Calculate and visualize the blast hits for each species.
 Additionally, the results of MHC were comapred to that obtained from manual curation (Babesia_orf2_tblastn.Rmd).

+The whole repository can be git cloned and reproduced.